cpt5mann/rick-and-morty/README.md

 ## Objective

-Use your knowledge of HTTP request by using Axios to fetch star wars film information from an API and render to the DOM.
+Use your knowledge of HTTP request by using Axios to fetch Rick and Morty information from an API and render to the DOM.
 Use only ES6.

 ## Prerequisites